-DM1 generates a characteristic style that is increasingly self-reflective in their design practice DM2 explores concepts of artist/designer, kinds of designed works, interpretations of the world and audience/consumer response in their making of designed works DM3 investigates different points of view in the making of designed works DM4 generates images and ideas as representations/simulations DM5 develops different techniques suited to artistic and design intentions in the making of a range of works DM6 takes into account issues of Work Health and Safety in the making of a range of works CH1 generates in their critical and historical practice ways to interpret and explain design CH2 investigates the roles and relationships among the concepts of artist/designer, work, world and audience/consumer in critical and historical investigations CH3 distinguishes between different points of view, using the frames in their critical and historical investigations CH4 explores ways in which histories, narratives and other accounts can be built to explain practices and interests in the fields of design
+- DM1 generates a characteristic style that is increasingly self-reflective in their design practice - DM2 explores concepts of artist/designer, kinds of designed works, interpretations of the world and audience/consumer response in their making of designed works - DM3 investigates different points of view in the making of designed works - DM4 generates images and ideas as representations/simulations - DM5 develops different techniques suited to artistic and design intentions in the making of a range of works - DM6 takes into account issues of Work Health and Safety in the making of a range of works - CH1 generates in their critical and historical practice ways to interpret and explain design - CH2 investigates the roles and relationships among the concepts of artist/designer, work, world and audience/consumer in critical and historical investigations - CH3 distinguishes between different points of view, using the frames in their critical and historical investigations - CH4 explores ways in which histories, narratives and other accounts can be built to explain practices and interests in the fields of design

-Assessment Advice for HSC VET Courses
+HSC Assessment Advice for VET Courses

 Assessment in VET courses is competency based.
-This means that you need to demonstrate that you have gained, and can apply the specific knowledge and skills for the unit of competency to be deemed competent in that unit.
+This means that you need to demonstrate that you have gained and can apply the specific knowledge and skills for the unit of competency to be deemed competent in that unit.
 Evidence of competence will be collected in a variety of ways including written tasks, practical demonstration, portfolio or assignments.

-You may be deemed 'Competent' if performance in all required assessment activities is satisfactory or Not Yet Competent if you are still developing skills and/or your performance is at an unsatisfactory level.
+You will be deemed "Competent" if performance in all required assessment activities for the unit of competency is satisfactory or Not Competent if you are still developing skills and/or your performance is at an unsatisfactory level.
 There is no pass or fail.
 This means that a course mark is not allocated.
-For this reason, the assessment schedule for HSC VET courses is in a different format to other Board Developed Courses.
-Formal assessment will be scheduled only when you have developed the necessary skills, and underpinning knowledge to demonstrate competency.
+For this reason, the assessment schedule for HSC VET courses is in a different format to other NESA Courses.

+Formal assessment will be scheduled only when you have developed the necessary skills and underpinning knowledge to demonstrate competency.

-Your trainer will keep a record of units of competency achieved.
+Your trainer will keep an outcome record of units of competency.
 You may request to see this record at any time to determine your progress.
-Alternately, you will be supplied with a competency log for maintaining a record of units achieved.
-You are entitled to seek advice about options for further training and assessment for competencies 'not yet achieved'.
-You will also receive a report from the school each semester indicating competencies achieved to date.
+Alternately you will be supplied with a competency log for maintaining a record of units achieved.
+You are entitled to seek advice about options for further training and assessment for competencies 'not achieved'.
+Refer to the Student Guide for additional advice.
+You will also receive a report from the school each semester indicating competency achievement.
+Competencies cannot be recorded without the sufficient assessment evidence.

-The achievement of units of competency, will lead to a Certificate at AQF level I, II or III or a Statement of Attainment (SOA) towards the AQF qualification.
-A transcript will be issued by the NSW Education Standards Authority (NESA) on behalf of Public Schools NSW Wagga Wagga, Registered Training Organisation (RTO) 90333 for successful completion.
+The achievement of competency in the units of competency as stated in the Training and Assessment Strategy (TAS) will lead to a Certificate at AQF level I, II or III or a Statement of Attainment towards the AQF qualification.
+A digital transcript will be issued by the NSW Education Standards Authority (NESA) on behalf of Public Schools NSW Wagga Wagga, Registered Training Organisation (RTO) 90333 for successful completion.
+Refer to your NESA Student Online profile for more information.